-Begin again, with the top of the squeegee overlapping the previous stroke about 2 inches.
+Begin again with cleaning windows, with the top of the squeegee overlapping the previous stroke about 2 inches.
 Pull the squeegee across the window at an angle to direct excess water down.
 Wipe and repeat.

 Wipe off excess water

-The next step in exterior window cleaning is and wipe up excess water.
-Anywhere that water spilled, dripped, or ran down the window; wipe the area dry with an absorbent, lint-free cloth.
+The next step in cleaning windows outside is to wipe up excess water.
+Anywhere that water spilled, dripped, or ran down the window, wipe the area dry with an absorbent, lint-free cloth.
 This will prevent streaks on the window.
 To prevent damage to the frame, use a separate cloth or rag to dry water from the window sill.

 You can use a squeegee inside the house, too.

-The pros do this all the time, even inside the houses with stained and varnished woodwork.
-When cleaning windows, the key is to squeeze most of the soapy water out of the scrubber to eliminate excessive dripping and running.
+The pros always do this, even inside houses with stained and varnished woodwork.
+When cleaning windows, the key is to squeeze the soapiest water out of the scrubber to eliminate excessive dripping and running.
 Then rest the scrubber on the edge of the bucket rather than dropping it in the water after each window.
 Depending on how dirty your windows are, you may be able to wash 5 or 10 windows before rinsing the scrubber.

 Use the towel to wipe up any water spilt onto the window sill and the floor.
 I generally don't use micro-fiber cloths to wipe along the bottom of the window frame because this is going to dirty it very quickly.
 Use the towel for that area.
 If there are any other marks, such as little insect marks or grubby finger marks that didn't quite come off, give it a rub with a clean part of the micro-fibre cloth, or start again with the mop.